ondraveres/MyExplainMill/docs/src/masks.md

 * Methods requiring gradients (GNNExplainer, Grad methods) uses two masks, as in `stats` they store the differentiable mask and in `mask` they store the pruning mask.
 Pruning mask is accessed by `prunemask` used in subsetting the sample `ds` as `ds[m]`, while differentiable mask is accessed by `diffmask` used in differential evaluation of a sample by a `model` as `model(ds, m)`.
 *
 * `diffmask` has to output the correctly masked item, therefore for GNNExplainer the `diffmask(m) = σ(m.stats)` but for `GradExaplainer` it should be `diffmask(m) = m.stats` (this problem is currently caused by insufficient dispatch).
 Moreover, `model(ds, m) ≠ model(ds[m])`, which causes discrepancy between the view on the sample of gradient based beuristics and that of the sub-sampling based heuristics.
-* Is participation really needed?
-Can we get away with it?
-It is used mainly in Shapley, where it makes a difference between Banzhaf and Shapley.
-It is also used in pruning, where it helps to identify parts of masks, which does not have to be optimized over?
 * `outputid` is used only by Shapley values.